 On August 4, Castillo grounded out leading off the seventh in a game against the St. Louis Cardinals.
 Castillo sprained left ankle after he slipped and fell in the dugout on his way back to the bench.
 Castillo had to be carried to the clubhouse by teammates.

 Castillo appeared in 142 games for the Mets in 2009 hitting .302.
 The Mets went 62-80 in those games.
 Their overall record was 70-92 in a dismal season filled with injuries of their core players.

 Cold, Hard Facts

 The Mets were the best team in the National league in 2006, just a swing away from going to the World Series.
 Many experts predicted they would be the team to beat in 2007.
 In the two plus seasons since Luis Castillo arrival in Flushing, the have had two September collapses and a season that no other team had seen before.
-At one point during the 2009 season, the Mets had 13 players on the DL for the Mets whose combined salaries were $88,908,821.
+At one point during the 2009 season, the Mets had 13 players on the DL for the Mets whose combined salaries were $88, 8,821 and paid with a paycheck stubs maker software.
 That would rank 13th in MLB salary rankings ahead of St. Louis at $87,703,409.

 The Mets overall record is 187-193 since the Luis Castillo acquisition on July 30, 2007 and 127-152 with him playing second base.
 Luis Castillo is the jinx, curse and to blame for the collapse of the Mets.
 Maybe it’s time already to eat another contract.